This page will be updated periodically as more information about various IP phones is added.

 Many IP phones rely on TAPI for computer telephony integration (CTI).
 Unfortunately, TAPI is a Windows-only technology and will not work from a Mac.
 As such, Dialectic cannot directly dial devices that rely solely on TAPI.
 That said, there are some server solutions that work on Windows and have Mac clients that allow you to dial from the Mac (the dial command is sent to the Windows server which in turn forwards it to the TAPI-enabled device).
 One such product is direct by ilink.

 To use this with TAPI-enabled devices, direct integrates with ilink’s Windows-side server TeamCall Express.
-On the resources page, there is an AppleScript that allows Dialectic to send the dialed number to direct to kick off dialing on a TAPI-compliant device (look for the “Dial with direct” script in the General Dialing Configuration section).
+On the resources page, there is an AppleScript that allows Dialectic to send the dialed number to direct to kick off dialing on a TAPI-compliant device: Configure for direct.

 While Dialectic can’t directly dial TAPI-enabled phones, if you are using these phones (or other IP phones that aren’t necessarily TAPI-enabled but are otherwise inaccessible from Dialectic directly) with a server such as Asterisk (including Asterisk-based systems such as trixbox, etc.) or some other system with which Dialectic can interface, then you could have Dialectic contact the server to initiate the call and the server would, in turn, tell the phone to dial the specified number.